catseye/SixtyPical/doc/SixtyPical.md

 Transfers execution to the given executable, whether that is a previously- defined routine, or a vector location which contains the address of a routine which will be called indirectly.
+Execution will be transferred back to the current routine, when execution of the executable is finished.

 Just before the call,

-*   It is illegal if any of the memory locations in the called routine's READS list is uninitialized.
+*   It is illegal if any of the memory locations in the target executable's READS list is uninitialized.

 Just after the call,